Blood Transfusions for Children

 Graft versus host disease.
 This is a condition where the new, donated blood cells attack cells in the body.

 It’s a serious but rare condition.
 It only happens in people with very weak immune

-Your child’s risks may vary according to his or her general health, the type of blood
+Your child’s risks may vary according to their general health, the type of blood transfusion,

-transfusion, and whether your child has had a blood transfusion before.
-Talk to the
+and whether your child has had a blood transfusion before.
+Talk to the healthcare

 How do I get my child ready for a blood transfusion?

-Your child’s healthcare provider will let you know if your child needs to prepare
+being done.
+Your child’s healthcare provider will let you know if and how your child